NVIDIA/spark-rapids/docs/additional-functionality/rapids-udfs.md

 - **GPU Assignment(Scheduling) in Python Process**: Let the Python process share the same GPU with Spark executor JVM.
-Without this feature, in a non-isolated environment, some use cases with PandasUDF (a.k.a an `independent` process) can try to use GPUs other than the one we want it to run on.
+Without this feature, in a non-isolated environment, some use cases with Pandas UDF (an `independent` Python daemon process) can try to use GPUs other than the one we want it to run on.
 For example, the user could launch a TensorFlow session inside Pandas UDF and the machine contains 8 GPUs.
 Without this GPU sharing feature, TensorFlow will automatically use all 8 GPUs which will conflict with existing Spark executor JVM processes.